-Three of the eight planned projects have already been completed.
-All projects have resulted in a high number of positive and concrete results.
+Four of the eight projects have been successfully completed by the end of 2016.
+Both the completed and the ongoing projects have resulted in a high number of positive and concrete results.
 Below is an overview based on the five project goals.

 Results in Lithuania

-Thanks to SCIEX fellowships 43 Lithuanian doctoral students and post-doctoral researchers have taken part in a fixed-term research residency at the Swiss universities of Lausanne, Geneva, Fribourg and Lucerne, and at the Swiss Federal Laboratories for Materials Science and Technology (EMPA).
-Lithuanian and Swiss higher education institutions are also implementing 20 research projects together.
+Thanks to SCIEX fellowships 50 Lithuanian doctoral students and post-doctoral researchers have taken part in a fixed-term research residency at the Swiss universities of Lausanne, Geneva, Fribourg and Lucerne, and at the Swiss Federal Laboratories for Materials Science and Technology (EMPA).
+Lithuanian and Swiss higher education institutions also implemented 11 bilateral research projects and 9 institutional partnership projects together.

 Mother and child healthcare

-Eight maternity wards have been made energy efficient.
-Depending on the requirements, buildings have been fitted out with new windows, roofs, wall insulation, energy-efficient lighting and heating systems, an improved hot water and electricity supply or a modern ventilation system.
+24 hospitals have increased their energy efficiency and use of renewable energies.
+By the end of 2016, this work was successfully completed in seven of the hospitals.
+Depending on needs, each building was equipped with new windows, roofs, wall insulation, energy-efficient lighting and heating systems, improved hot water and electricity supplies, modern ventilation systems, solar panels and heat pumps.
 These investments bring down hospital maintenance costs, improve the indoor temperature for mothers and babies, and reduce polluting emissions.

 Modernising the judiciary